 ‘When I was young I used to think I was indestructible, I could survive anything, live forever but bit by bit, over the years, all that’s gone.
 Then, Bella, my cat, kept me going for a while but she went blind, then agoraphobic and died a few weeks back.'

 'Then there's my family.
 They’re all gone now, except for Dad.
 He’s in Happy Valley care home with Alzheimer's.
 Can’t even remember who I am.
 Every day I expect a call to say he’s choked it.
 Then it’ll be just me.
 Sometimes I think I live on the moon.
 My telephone seems to be in a permanent coma these days.
 Nothing happens.
 Nobody calls.
 Nobody visits.
 Long dark, silent days, except for the loan shark and the mortgage company of course.
 They're always on my back and final demands land on my doormat badgering me for money I haven’t got.'

-I change down into second gear, press down harder on the accelerator, revving the engine to a growl to make the steep incline that leads up into town.
+I changed down into second gear, pressing down harder on the accelerator, revving the engine to a growl to make the steep incline that led up into town.

 'I get the odd, brief moment when I think my luck will change, things will get better, something will give…like I dunno, a headhunter will recognise my untapped potential and offer me a dream job or the Lotto will call to tell me I’m a millionaire or the online dating agency will find some handsome, rich Mr Right and we’ll go riding off into the sunset together.’

 ‘Well, if you’re having second thoughts, maybe I should come back when you’re ready?’